1HazArd1/1HazArd1/README.md

 - 👋 Hi, I’m Aakash Kumar Sinha
 - 👀 I’m interested in learning and exploring new technologies.
 Sky is the limit
-- 🌱 I’m currently learning data integration and sometimes android (my first love 😉)
+- 🌱 I’m currently working as a software engineer working with dot net
 - 💞️ Ideally, I would like to be part of a project where I can learn something new to put my knowledge into practice
 - 📫 How to reach me ...
        1️⃣   [LINKEDIN](https://www.linkedin.com/in/sinha-aakash-kumar/)